tonyspiro/shorti/README.md

 # Shorti
 Shorti helps you style your React components by rendering short-hand "class names" into inline styles.
 Also works in React Native.
 Check out the API section below to get all the shorties.

+Also available for the browser with shorti-browser.
+Just add "shorti" as a class along with your other shorti class names.

 This is a work in progress, please fork and add to it!